-NVR, Inc. ("NVR") was formed in 1980 as NVHomes, Inc. NVR operates in two business segments, homebuilding and mortgage banking.
-NVR conducts its homebuilding activities directly, except for Rymarc Homes which is operated as a wholly owned subsidiary, and its mortgage banking operations which is operated primarily through a wholly owned subsidiary, NVR Mortgage Finance, Inc. ("NVRM").
+NVR, Inc. ("NVR") was formed in 1980 as NVHomes, Inc. NVR's primary business is the construction and sale of single-family detached homes, townhomes and condominium buildings.
+To fully serve our homebuilding customers, we also operate a mortgage banking business.
+NVR conducts its homebuilding activities directly, except for Rymarc Homes, which is operated as a wholly owned subsidiary, and its mortgage banking operations which is operated primarily through a wholly owned subsidiary, NVR Mortgage Finance, Inc. ("NVRM").
 Unless the context otherwise requires, references to "NVR", "we", "us" or "our" include NVR and its subsidiaries.